-2. Maintain an understanding of laws and regulations related to federal and state Political Action Committees.
-3. Define the government relations agenda consistent with accomplishing advocacy goals.
-4. Implement strategies that adhere to applicable laws and regulations for lobbying and political activity.
-5. Establish an evaluation process for government relations programs. В. С Coalition Building 1.
-Establish a vision of coalition building that is flexible and inclusive to advance mutual goals.
-2. Identify opportunities for new coalitions to address emerging issues.
 3. Organize coalitions to address issues of common interest.
-4. Assess the efficacy of each coalition relative to the organization's advocacy goals.
-C. P Public Policy 1.
-Establish prioritized public policy positions that support the organization's goals.
-2. Determine strategies to achieve public policy goals. main 8: Marketing and Communications 12% to 14% Marketing 1.
-Define the scope of current and potential markets.
-2. Identify market segments and their unique interests and needs.
-3. 4.
+Assess the efficacy of each coalition relative to the organization's advocacy goals.
+Public Policy Establish prioritized public policy positions that support the organization's goals.
+2. Determine strategies to achieve public policy goals.
+Do main 8: Marketing and Communications 12% to 14% Marketing - Define the scope of current and potential markets.
+Identify market segments and their unique interests and needs.
 Develop a data-driven marketing strategy to achieve organizational goals.
-4. Utilize effective methods of marketing to diverse groups and cultures.
-B. E Brand Management 1.
+Utilize effective methods of marketing to diverse groups and cultures.
+Brand Management 1.
 Establish brand standards to convey the features, benefits, and value of the organization to stakeholders and other audiences.
 2. Direct the integration of the organization's brand in all programs, services, and activities.
 3. Evaluate the organization's brand effectiveness.
-C. C Communication 1.
+C. ( Communication 1.
 Define the communication goals.
 2. Identify the most appropriate communication channels and preferences for meeting the diverse needs and interests of targeted audiences.
 3. Customize content and messaging that leverage current and emerging communication channels.
 4. Establish an evaluation process to gauge the effectiveness of messaging and communication methods.
-D. F Public Relations 1.
-Identify the target audiences that should be influenced to ensure that PR 1 efforts meet strategic goals.
+Public Relations Identify the target audiences that should be influenced to ensure that PR efforts meet strategic goals.
 2. Implement a public relations program to include public education, information, media relations, and influence strategies.
 3. Evaluate the changing effects of external factors on public relations strategies.